Self Care For Men

 What is self-care?

 According to the UK Department of Health, “Self-care is a part of daily living.
-It is the care taken by individuals towards their own health and well being, and includes the care extended to their children, family, friends and others in neighbourhoods and local communities.
-Self-care includes the actions individuals and carers take for themselves, their children, their families and others to stay fit and maintain good physical and mental health”.
+It is the care taken by individuals towards their health and well-being and includes the care extended to their children, family, friends, and others in neighborhoods and local communities.
+Self-care includes the actions individuals and carers take for themselves, their children, their families, and others to stay fit and maintain good physical and mental health”.

 Note that self-care expands to our families and other loved ones.
 Taking good care of yourself and those closest to you means spending quality time together by eating healthy meals together, having meaningful conversations, and doing some form of exercise together, even if it’s simply going for a walk around the neighborhood.
+As men when we practice self care we are better able to show up for those we love.
 But we can’t do this unless we learn to take care of ourselves first.
-Once we do this, then we’re better able to care for those we love.
+Once we do this, we can better care for those we love.

-In case you might be thinking this is a bunch of hooey, it’s important to note that the importance of self-care is supported by science and research.
+In case you might think this is a bunch of hooey, it’s important to note that science and research support the importance of self-care.

 Self-care to the core